Why the fall of the human attention span isn’t such a bad thing

 Dig a little deeper and you’ll see further evidence substantiating the decline of the attention span.
-Some companies in Sweden are experimenting with switching to a 6 hour working day, saying that people are more productive when they don’t have to focus for a full 8 hours.
-More alarmingly, ADHD rates are on the rise, from 7% in 2003 to 11% in 2011.
+Just ask the proponents of the 6-hour working day, who say that people are more productive when they don’t have to focus for a full 8 hours.
+It’s not just about productivity, either: ADHD rates are on the rise, from 7% in 2003 to 11% in 2011.

 It’s official – we’re living in the age of the goldfish.